macrolit/globaloe/README.md

     All decrypted content is wiped from memory automatically.

+## **Information Leakage**

+While file content is fully encrypted, an observer can see:

+- Which files are encrypted (.aes256 extension): Number of encrypted files
+- File sizes (±16 bytes): Approximate content length discernible
+- Access patterns: Frequency of file access observable
+- Directory names and folder structure: Everything other than .aes256 notes is handled by Obsidian in plain text
+- File timestamps: Creation/modification times visible

 ## Caveats

 - **Not necessarily Zero-Knowledge**

-  Not Zero-Knowledge compatible since the file structure is plainly exposed, so it's up to the user to manage file structures for discreet management.
+  Not Zero-Knowledge compatible since the file structure is plainly exposed, as well as significant metadata leakage (file sizes, timestamps, counts) so it's up to the user to manage file structures and metadata for discreet information management.

 - **Early Implementation**